 All-Laser LASIK patients need significantly less time off from work and driving than 'No Touch' PRK patients.

 Individual assessments are required to determine the time needed for recovery.

-Why is the fee for Intralase SBK higher than 'No Touch' PRK?
+Why is the fee for All-Laser LASIK higher than 'No Touch' PRK?

 Quite simply, there is additional technology required so the costs to the facility are higher.
-Intralase SBK requires two lasers - one to create the flap (Femtosecond Laser) and one to correct your prescription (Excimer Laser).
-Intralase also requires a number of additional disposable pre-sterilized supplies (patient interface kit) that are not required for 'No Touch' PRK.
-The $500 per eye difference covers these costs.
-The higher cost of using two different lasers to perform this procedure is the primary reason that discount laser eye clinics continue to perform the outdated conventional LASIK procedure which uses a motorized blade (called a microkeratome) to cut the flap rather than using the modern state-of-the-art laser.
+All-Laser LASIK requires two lasers - one to create the flap (Femtosecond Laser) and one to correct your prescription (Excimer Laser).
+All-Laser LASIK also requires a number of additional disposable pre-sterilized supplies (patient interface kit) that are not required for 'No Touch' PRK.

 What about follow-up care if I live out-of-town?

 London Eye Centre is the first clinic in BC to employ a Reciprocal Patient Care Program for patients travelling from outside the lower mainland for vision correction.
 We have worked with many of the top optometrists across the province and Western Canada to co-manage laser patients.
-We will help you arrange your follow-up exams, maintain frequent communication between our clinic and your out-of-town optometrist, and also pay for the exams as part of your ALL-INCLUSIVE FULL SERVICE fee.
+We will help you arrange your follow-up exams, and maintain frequent communication between our clinic and your out-of-town optometrist.
 Many facilities leave out-of-town patients to co-ordinate and pay separately for their follow-up visits.